-Year Annual Salary 1-2 2-3 20,5 3-4 23,0 of Probation robation Depo 16 or more Chief Probation Offic er \$1,000.00 more than annual salary of a probatic officer noted abov \$32,900.00 \$36,900.00 Assistant Chief Proba tion Officer 26, 500.00 32,900.00 Supervisor Probation Officer 26,500.00
+Year Annual Salary 0-1 1-2 2-3 3-4 5 or more \$17,187.00 18,500.00 20,580.00 23,000.00 23,750.00 in Pr f Probation obation Depa rtment 2 - 3 4 - 8 9 - 15 16 or more Chief Probatio n Officer \$1,000.00 more than annual salary of a probation officer noted above \$26,500.00 \$32,900.00 \$36,900.00 Assistant Chie f Probation Officer 26,5 00.00 32,900.00 Supervisor Pro bation Officer 26,500.00

 - The salary schedule shall be minimum salaries for probation officers with minimal experience and meeting only minimum requirements for the position they assume.
 Salaries for experienced probation officers or officers having advanced degrees, extensive training, or special skills which will be utilized in their duties or responsibilities as a probation officer should be greater than the minimum salaries provided in the schedule. - For the purpose of implementing this schedule, the terms "Chief Probation Officer", "Assistant Chief Probation Officer", "Supervisor Probation Officer", and "Probation Officer" shall be as defined in the Indiana Probation Standards and consistent with Indiana Code § 11-13-1-3. - The salary schedule shall be effective beginning January 1, 1990 for full-time probation officers. - The salary schedule shall be increased in subsequent years by the percentage increase permitted by statute for county property tax levies. - 5.
 There shall be a Chief Probation Officer in each probation department having two or more probation officers.
-In addition, there may be an Assistant Chief Probation Officer in those probation departments having a total of nine probation Officers or more.
+In addition, there may be an Assistant Chief Probation Officer in those probation departments having a total of nine probation officers or more.
 In addition, there may be a Supervisor Probation Officer for each eight probation officers in those probation departments having sixteen or more probation officers.
 The term "probation officers" in this paragraph also includes "chief", "assistant chief", and "supervisor" probation officers.